petport/pedagil/README.md

 - 👋 Hi, I’m @pedagil
 - 👀 I’m interested in cybersecurity and software engineering
-- 🌱 I’m currently learning common security issues
+- 🌱 I’m currently learning how to find vulnerabilities in web apps
-- 💞️ I’m looking to collaborate on CTF challenges
+- 💞️ I’m looking to collaborate on cybersecurity CTF challenges
 - 📫 How to reach me: pportokalakis@gmail.com

 <!---